 The proposed development site is located approximately 300 m to the west of Monkstown Village and 240 m south of Seapoint Beach.
-The site is 3.58 ha in area, predominantly rectangular in shape and until recently was in use as a private dwelling.
+The site is 3.58 ha in area, predominantly rectangular in shape and currently in use as a private dwelling.